ZEPETO-Templates/Runner_Template/README.md

 <img width="700" alt="image" src="./docs/images/GameMgr.jpg"></img>

 - **LevelGenerator**: This script is responsible for generating the initial state of the level and controlling the generation of new blocks through the use of Block Pools.
-Contains the public references in an array of block pools, as well as the initial block reference and its spawn point.
+Contains the public references in a list of block pools, as well as the initial block reference and its generation point.

+Additionally, you can adjust how often (in seconds) the level of difficulty of the game and its speed are raised respectively.

 <img width="700" alt="image" src="./docs/images/LvlMgr.jpg"></img>